hcuellar-coder/twitter-showcase-app/README.md

 </p>

 ## Installation
-Rename file "Edit-App.config" to "App.config" file and add Bearer Token into the Bearer key value pair.
+Rename file `Edit-App.config` to `App.config` in `TwitterShowcaseApplication/API/Config/` and add Bearer Token into the Bearer key value pair.
 ```javascript
 <add key="BEARER" value="INSERT BEARER TOKEN"/>
 ```
-To generate a Bearer Token, you will need to set up a Twitter Developer Account and create a Twitter API "App".
+To generate a Bearer Token, you will need to set up a Twitter Developer Account and create a Twitter API App.
 This will generate a Bearer Token.

 ## Author
 Heriberto Cuellar – Full Stack Software Developer - [LinkedIn](linkedin.com/in/heriberto-c-5aa11952)